narges-tk/Python-for-geoscience/README.md

 # Python-for-geoscience
-I'm here to say you how Python can be fantastic for Geospatial analysis :)
+I'm here to show you how Python can be fantastic for Geospatial analysis :)